Rotation and Call Schedules

 Night Float

-There are two residents on the Night Float rotation and they alternate nights on call.
-Work hours are 4pm – 8am on weekdays, with the post-call resident off from 8am on their post-call day until 4pm the following day (16 hours on / 32 hours off).
-On weekends, the post-call resident makes rounds with whichever service (Stroke or General) does not have their regular resident.
+There are two residents assigned to the 2-week Night Float rotation (scheduled as Night Float A for the first week and Night Float B for the second week).
+Night Float A and B alternate nights on call.
 This system ensures that on-service residents have no overnight calls, off-service residents are not pulled into weekend rounds, and the night float residents have plenty of time off.

 The Jeopardy Resident

 As also described in the section Work Hours, Leave, and Moonlighting, there are circumstances where a resident will need time off during an otherwise scheduled work day.
-These include medical, dental, and mental health appointments, illness, fatigue, and family emergencies.
 Our program is committed to the health and welfare of our residents, to ensuring that residents can obtain needed coverage without fear of negative consequences, and to the continuity of patient care when a resident does require clinical coverage.
-To that end, we’ve implemented a role called the Jeopardy Resident.
-The Jeopardy Resident is one who is on an elective rotation and is specifically designated to fill in for another resident who needs time off for reasons such as the above.
-By designating a specific person for this, we intend to remove the difficulty and worry that are often associated with the need to obtain coverage, while ensuring continuity of care for our patients.
+To that end, each week one resident is assigned to the Jeopardy rotation.

 Electives

-Specific clinical or non-clinical rotations to be done during elective time must be chosen and submitted for approval by the relevant faculty and the Program Director no later than 2 weeks in advance.
-If a resident doesn’t select an elective by the 2-week mark, one will be assigned.
-Some clinical electives may be unavailable during certain times of the year—during national conferences, for example, or when other learners are rotating in clinic.
+Specific clinical or non-clinical rotations to be done during elective time must be chosen and submitted for approval by the relevant faculty and the Program Director.
+We encourage residents to submit elective requests as early as possible, as electives are generally assigned on a first-come first-serve basis.
+Some clinical electives are unavailable during certain times of the year—for example, during national subspecialty conferences or when other learners are rotating through specific clinics.
+Other clinical electives rely on other departments for scheduling and as such may not be available without substantial advance notice.

-Residents who choose a non-clinical elective (e.g., research time or reading time) must be in good academic standing and must provide specific information concerning their proposed project supervisor and anticipated end-of-rotation work product.
+Residents who choose a non-clinical elective (e.g., research time or academic time) must be in good academic standing and must provide a detailed outline of their proposed activities, a proposed attending mentor, and an anticipated end-of-rotation work product.

-Residents who wish to participate in an international or off-site elective must be in good academic and administrative standing and must be approved by the Program Director to apply.
-There is now a specific deadline for proposals for international rotations imposed by the central GME office.
+Residents who wish to participate in an off-site international or rural elective (or any other off-site elective) must be in good academic and administrative standing and must be approved by the Program Director to apply.
+There are specific deadlines for funding proposals and approval of off-site rotations imposed by the UW Health GME office.
+Interested residents should review the relevant institutional GME policies before applying, which are available to current residents on the Pulse.

 Block Schedules